benhook1013/space-game/DESIGN.md

 - The world extends beyond the initial viewport and has no fixed bounds.
 A `CameraComponent` tracks the player without clamping while content streams in around them.
-- Entities that move far outside a cleanup radius despawn; new ones spawn near the player to maintain activity ahead of their flight path.
+- Entities that move far outside a cleanup radius despawn via an `OffscreenCleanup` mixin.
+Asteroid and enemy spawners place new objects ahead of the player's current heading using this same radius so action stays in front of the ship.
 - A parallax starfield is tiled procedurally to appear endless.

 ## Assets